23DuoYun/DuoDiff/README.md

 Training scripts are not organized yet.
 Please do not run this command for now.
 (Will be updated after code cleanup.)

 ### Evaluation

+Evaluation scripts are not organized yet.
+Please do not run this command for now.
+(Will be updated after code cleanup.)